open-SDI/IaC/README.md

-# Ansible Playbook Generation and Execution with LLM
+# IaC Generation and Execution with LLM

 This project is designed to generate and execute Ansible playbooks using Large Language Models (LLMs).
 It takes a user requirement, refines it into a prompt, and generates a playbook through multiple iterations of refining and validation.